 An office move has a million moving parts (pun intended).
 A detailed checklist is your best friend for keeping everything on track and ensuring nothing falls through the cracks.
 Think of it as your project plan for a smooth transition.
 I’ve broken it down into key phases to help you organize your own list.

-Before the Move
+What to Do Before the Move

 This is where the magic happens.
 Solid prep work now will save you major headaches later.
 Give yourself plenty of time—seriously.
 A small office move needs at least three months of planning, while a larger one can take up to a year.
 Start by reviewing your current lease to understand your obligations for moving out, like repairing damages.
 Next, create a realistic budget that covers everything from movers and new furniture to the security deposit and IT setup.
 Once you have a budget, map out a detailed timeline with key milestones and share it with your move team.
 This master timeline will be your guide from start to finish, keeping everyone aligned and accountable.

-On Moving Day
+Your Moving Day Game Plan

 The big day is here!
 Your main job is to direct the action.
 Make sure your IT team has the internet and phone lines tested and ready to go before the first box arrives.
 Nothing stops productivity faster than a Wi-Fi outage.
 Have your move team on-site to supervise the movers, ensuring that color-coded boxes and furniture land in the correct zones according to your new floor plan.
 This simple step prevents a chaotic unpacking process.
 And a small but important detail: provide drinks and snacks for your moving crew and any employees helping out.
 It keeps morale high and shows your appreciation for their hard work during a long, physical day.